taagarwa-rh/prompt-optimizer/README.md

 # Prompt Optimizer

-Optimize your prompts with gradient prompt tuning.
+Optimize your prompts using Reinforcement Learning.

 ## Setup